 Sentinel Spectrum Reviews: What You Should Know

-We will cover what you need to know before making deciding if this medication is right for your dog.
+If one of the products your vet suggested was Sentinel Spectrum then you’re in the right place.
+We will cover all the most important things you need to know before making the decision on whether or not this medication is right for your dog.

 What is Sentinel Spectrum?

-- Along with treating immature heartworm larva and preventing them from turning into adult worms, it protects against several other common types of worms.
+This particular form of the medication is a bit different than some of the others.
+Along with treating immature heartworm larva and preventing them from turning into adult worms it protects against several other common types of worms.

-It is said that it can be used alongside CapStar to prevent adult fleas – however, if you were looking for total all-in-one heartworm and flea prevention you may not be happy with Sentinel Spectrum.
+It is said that it can be used alongside CapStar to prevent adult fleas – however if you were looking for total all-in-one heartworm and flea prevention you may not be happy with Sentinel.

 All dogs should be tested for heartworm prior to starting a heartworm preventative such as Sentinel.
 It only takes one mosquito bite for a dog to become infected, which is why it is so important not to miss a dose.